ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 ### Offloading Long Computations:

-In some cases, we have fields in our database that require long computation, we would like to make sure that this data is always updated once a change in the data requires it.
+In some cases, like when we have fields in our database that require long computation, we would like to make sure that this data is always updated if a change in the data requires it.

 A test for it will look like this: